Daddy's Home (song): Jermaine Jackson

-Jermaine Jackson covered the song for his 1972 debut solo album, Jermaine, and it was released as the 2nd single from the album.
+Jermaine Jackson covered the song for his 1972 debut solo album, Jermaine, and it was released as the second single from the album.
 His version featured the rest of the Jackson 5 on backing vocals.
 The single peaked at number 9 on the US Billboard Hot 100 and number 3 in Canada in March 1973.

+Record World said of this version "Beautifully produced, this funky ballad should be a natural winner."

 His version was sampled in the 1973 break-in record "Super Fly Meets Shaft" (US #31).